jannecederberg/jannecederberg.github.io/_posts/2015-07-28-photosphere-images-as-interactive-360-180-panoramas.md

 <div id="panorama"><em>(Panorama will load here if WebGL is enabled on your browser)</em></div>

-The above panorama is a view from outside the [Linnanmäki][lintsi] amusement park's south entrance in Helsinki, Finland.
+The panorama is a view from outside the [Linnanmäki][lintsi] amusement park's southern entrance in Helsinki, Finland.
 See the [location on Google Maps][location].

 ### Try it yourself with your photos